Costa Rica · Dossier

 Costa Rica offers couples the perfect blend of adventure and romance, with lush rainforests, pristine beaches, and volcanic landscapes creating an unforgettable wedding backdrop.

-From intimate beachfront ceremonies to elegant jungle lodges, this Central American gem provides diverse venues that celebrate both luxury and the country's commitment to sustainability.
+From intimate beachfront ceremonies to elegant jungle lodges, this Central American gem provides diverse venues that gather both luxury and the country's commitment to sustainability.

-With year-round tropical weather, world-class hospitality, and the welcoming 'Pura Vida' spirit, Costa Rica creates magical moments that you and your guests will treasure forever.
+With year-round tropical weather, world-class hospitality, and the welcoming 'Pura Vida' spirit, Costa Rica creates considered moments that you and your guests will treasure forever.

 The country's stable democracy, excellent infrastructure, and English-speaking wedding professionals make planning your dream destination wedding surprisingly stress-free.